onchain-vrf/aleo-onchain-vrf/README.md

 > 🏆 Grand Prize Winner of the Aleo zkHouse Token2049 Singapore 🏆

+An Onchain Verifiable Random Function (VRF) that consists of pre-game commitments with per-round additive randomness generation, built for on-chain turn based games.

 ## Problem

 How can we have randomness for onchain turn-based games that is: